deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “You’ve destabilized the situation.”

 “Yeah.
 I did.
-‘Cuz the *stable situation* wuz’ bein’ complicit in an ongoin’ orgy o’ *cannibalism.* No civilized being is okay with *eatin’ sapient meat.*
+‘Cuz the *stable situation* wuz’ bein’ complicit in an ongoin’ orgy o’ *cannibalism.* No civilized being is okay with *eatin’ sapient meat."*

 He chose those words specifically to needle her, Henenwgwyr could tell.
 Before she could come up with a retort, however, the council’s Rrrtk chairman sounded his chime for attention.